 The book “Good to Great” by Jim Collins is technically a business book, but many of its findings apply to individuals as well.
-The seven principles discovered in almost all companies in Collins’s study that went from good to great, and conversely not found in the comparison companies that never became great or became great only to fall back into mediocrity, are something I keep coming back to.
+The seven principles discovered by Collins’s study in almost all companies that went from good to great, and conversely not found in the comparison companies that never became great or became great only to fall back into mediocrity, are something I keep coming back to.

 Humility and Resolve

 The great companies in the study all had leaders with characteristics described as “level 5 leadership”.
 They were humble, attributing success to luck or their teams, but accepting responsibility for failures.
 At the same time they were resolved to do whatever was needed to become great.